 26. Die Hackeschen Höfe

-A complex of courtyards that feature restaurants, cafes and markets in the center of Berlin.
+A complex of courtyards that feature restaurants, cafes, and markets in the center of Berlin.
 It consists of 8 interconnected courtyards with a beautiful arched ceilinged entrance.
-It’s a great place to just walk around in for hours, discovering all the great eateries and other establishments.
+It’s a great place to just walk around in for hours, discovering all the great eateries and other establishments if you travel Berlin on a budget.

 Check out one of the city’s most visited squares.
 The square has layers of history on it – from the time it was built, to being destroyed during the war and to being an important site where thousands gathered in protest right before the Berlin wall fell.
 Now it’s a modern area made for pedestrians with lots of shops and interesting buildings to see and take pictures of – one of which is the Fernsehturm, a 365 meter TV tower which is the highest point of Berlin with a globe at the very top.
 World Clock (also known as Urania) is also here.
 Lots of things to see in this square!

 Another square to visit in Berlin.
 This one has the most picturesque scenery with a lot of beautiful buildings on display like the Konzerthaus and the French and German churches.
-You should also come here at night and see all these magnificent buildings all lit up!
-There are some bars nearby so it’s the perfect place to start for a night out in town too.
+You should also come here at night and see these magnificent buildings all lit up!
+There are some bars nearby so it’s the perfect place to start for a night out in town too – amazing free things to do in Berlin.

 One of the most attractive public squares in Berlin.
-It’s also one of the most historic and has some famous buildings like St. Hedwig’s Cathedral, the State Opera and Altes Palais.
+It’s also one of the most historic ones and has famous buildings like St. Hedwig’s Cathedral, the State Opera and Altes Palais.
 Definitely a picture perfect spot!
-The book burning memorial is also found here.
+The book burning memorial is also found here – great historic places to see if you’re on a budget.

 30. Pariser Platz